 - 1/2 tsp each cinnamon and ginger powder

-- Optional: 1/4 tsp each black pepper, ground cloves and cardamom
+- 1/4 tsp each black pepper, ground cloves, and cardamom* (optional)

 - Set your churning bowl in the freezer the night before to chill.
 Soak your cashews the night before as well, or for at least 4-6 hour before blending.

-- When ready to prepare ice cream, steep your chai tea in 3/4 cup boiling water for at least 10 minutes.
+- When ready to prepare ice cream, steep your chai tea in 3/4 cup boiling water (amounts as original recipe is written // adjust if altering batch size) for at least 10 minutes.
 It should be very strong.
 Remove tea bags, squeezing out excess tea, and let cool in the fridge.

 - In the meantime, drain cashews and measure out other ingredients.